Last night (8 pm), I had a doubles match…

 – If you are a tall player… go up to the net.
 Even if your opponents manage to pass the ball by you, at least you’ll be a major obstacle for them to work around – thus putting pressure on your opponents.

 – Hitting big and powerful serves should be backed up by a finishing shot.
-Let your partner know you expect him to pick up the blocked return or you can move up to finish the point behind your powerful serve.
+Let your partner know you expect them to pick up the blocked return or that you can move up to finish the point behind your powerful serve.

 – Also, don’t play so far back even if you don’t have time to get up to the net; stay inside the baseline and find any opportunity to advance.

-You are a lot more threat for your opponents closer to the net than away from it.
+You are a lot more of a threat to your opponents closer to the net than away from it.

 Have fun and play smart!